 First-in-class, selective, drug-like small molecule MEIS inhibitors

-MEIS proteins could be therapeutically targeted to develop therapies for cardiovascular diseases, bone failure, and cancer.
 Meis1 was first discovered in BXH-2 mouse leukemia model.
 Studies in the last decade have shown that Meis1 has crucial roles in cellular metabolism, redox state, and tumorigenesis.
 Meis1 maintains cytoplasmic glycolysis through transactivation of hypoxic tumor markers, namely Hif-1α and Hif-2α.
-MEIS1 along with other homeobox proteins (PBX and HOXA) often found to be driving hematopoietic transformation in MLL-rearranged leukemia and described as an oncogene.
+MEIS proteins includes MEIS1, MEIS2 and MEIS3 proteins.
+MEIS proteins have been shown to interact with PBX and HOXA9 proteins.
+MEIS proteins are known as an oncogene and overexpressed in various cancers including leukemia.
 Intriguingly, a high level of Meis1 expression was found to be associated with resistance to conventional chemotherapies (Reviewed in Current drug targets).